gcsescience.com 14 gcsescience.com

 Contact Metamorphism

-Where the limestone has been in contact with magma
+Where the limestone has been in contact with hot magma the

-the high temperature has changed it into marble (shown as darker blue).
+has become marble (shown in the above picture as darker blue).

 The magma has slowly solidified to become granite.